nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Shine's brows lifted.
 "Yea?"

 "Yea.
 You're my agent, see?
 Only don't tell him---let him think you're handlin' it y'self.
 They'll be more later---not only to him but his friends, and you kin collect ev'y time.
-How 'bout it?"
+How &rsquo;bout it?"

 Shine's answer did not come promptly.

 "Fact," Pat pursued, "with yo' job, you could work up a wonderful delivery service for me---no suspicion attached to it, see?
 Hyeh's yo' chance, man---start out as my agent."

 "Agent yo' hiney," said Shine.
 "Listen.
-Ain't you heard 'bout me?"
+Ain't you heard &rsquo;bout me?"

-"'Bout you?"
+"&rsquo;Bout you?"

 "Sho', man.
 I done started already."

 "Bootleggin'?"

 "No lie.
 I got a regular business.
 Ain' but two people in it, though, the bootlegger and the customer.
-I'm both of 'em."
+I'm both of &rsquo;em."

 Once again Pat eyed Shine in silent frustration and, after an angry moment, turned away wordless.